AlenaMosimann/Baku_Smart_Alarm_Clock/README.md

 The project was created in the context of a Matura thesis.
 I chose the topic of "sleep" because most people know so little about it, even though we spend many hours doing it every day.

+## Features
+The smart alarm clock has multiple features
+- telling the current time
+- setting the alarm for a specific time (“set_alarm_time” mode)
+- setting the alarm for a time period to check for light sleep (“range_alarm_time” mode)

 ## Materials needed
 - Computer or a Raspberry Pi 3 Model B
 - 2x BBC micro:bit Version 2